 Put those pretty dyed eggs to good use as part of a DIY Easter centerpiece.
 To get the look, dye eggs in pastel colors or coat with adhesive and roll in glitter.
 Stack the finished eggs in ceramic berry containers or scatter across the table.

 For a change of pace from the typical Easter decor, try this botanical egg planter.
 Hollow out a few eggs and play with different types of plants to feature, such as these colorful alyssum seedlings.
 A tray filled with Easter grass finishes off the display.

 This simple Easter centerpiece shines thanks to painted copper eggs.
-To get the look, spray paint ceramic eggs with copper paint and let dry.
-Arrange the eggs with colorful dyed eggs in a tall trifle dish.
+To get the look, spray-paint ceramic eggs with copper paint and let dry.
+Arrange the copper-colored eggs with other dyed eggs in a tall trifle dish.
 Display the eggs on a wood slice and add green decorative moss.

 Turn a handful of dyed eggs and a few bunches of carnations into a pretty Easter centerpiece.
 Fill a medium-size footed bowl with a few inches of water.
 Next, nestle dyed eggs in a smaller bowl and set in the center of the footed bowl.
 Cut carnation stems about 2 or 3 inches long and pack the blooms around the bowl of eggs.

 Keep the kids entertained during Easter dinner with this DIY place mat.
 To create, draw egg shapes on sheets of plain paper.
-Allow the kids to decorate each with coloful Easter eggs.
+Allow the kids to decorate each with colorful Easter eggs.